 In addition to general risks associated with our international sales, licensing activities and operations, we are also subject to risks specific to the individual countries in which we do business.
 Declines in currency values in selected regions may adversely affect our operating results because our products and those of our customers and licensees may become more expensive to purchase in the countries of the affected currencies.
-During the first quarter of fiscal 2005, 37% and 22% of our revenues were from customers and licensees based in South Korea and Japan, respectively, as compared to 43% and 19%, respectively, during the first quarter of fiscal 2004.
-During fiscal 2004, 43% and 18% of our revenues were from customers and licensees based in South Korea and Japan sell their products to markets worldwide, including Japan, South Korea, North America, South America and Europe.
-A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea and Japan, or the economies of the angior markets they serve would materially harm our business.
+During the first six months of fiscal 2005, 39% and 20% of our revenues were from customers and licensees based in South Korea and Japan, respectively, as compared to 44% and 18%, respectively, as compared to 45% and 15% during fiscal 2004.
+During fiscal 2004, 43% and 18% of our revenues were from customers and licensees based in South Korea and Japan south Korea and Japan, respectively, as compared to 44% and 18%, respectively, as compared to 45% and 15% during fiscal 2003.
+These customers based in South Korea and Japan sell their products to markets worldwide, including Japan, South Korea, North America, South America and Europe.
+A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea and Japan, or the economies of the major markets they serve would materially harm our business.

 The wireless markets in China and India represent growth opportunities for us.
-In January 2002, China Unicom launched its nationwide CDMA network and had nearly 28 million CDMA subscribers at the end of November 2004, as reported by the Sino Marketing Research Company in China.
-In May 2003, Reliance Infocomm launched its nationwide CDMA network in India and had over 10 million subscribers at the end of December 2004, as reported by the Association of Basic Telecom Operators in India.
+In January 2002, China Unicom launched its nationwide CDMA network and had more than 29 million CDMA subscribers at the end of March 2005, as reported by China Unicom.
+In May 2003, Reliance Infocomm launched its nationwide CDMA network in India and had more than 11 million subscribers at the end of March 2005, as reported by the Association of Unified Service Providers of India.
 If China Unicom or Reliance Infocomm or the governments of China or India make technology deployment or other decisions that result in actions that are adverse to the expansion of CDMA technologies in China or India, our business could be harmed.